Quick Pickled Fennel

 2/3 cup rice vinegar

-1/8 teaspoon fennel seed, crushed or powdered
+1/8 teaspoon fennel seed, lightly crushed or ground

 METHOD:

-YIELD: 1-2 cups fennel quickles
+YIELD: 1 to 2 cups quick-pickled fennel

 Related Posts